-NAACP would like to see the LDS Church do more (2020) – While joint efforts and dialogue between the church and the NAACP are encouraging, Wil Colom, special counsel to the NAACP president, commented that while “Both of us have been willing to listen to and learn from each other” he noted “no willingness on the part of the church… to do anything material” and that he looks forward “to their deeds matching their words”.
+NAACP would like to see the LDS Church do more (2020) – The Salt Lake Tribune reported on June 9th that while joint efforts and dialogue between the church and the NAACP are encouraging, Wil Colom, special counsel to the NAACP president, commented that while “Both of us have been willing to listen to and learn from each other” he noted “no willingness on the part of the church… to do anything material” and that he looks forward “to their deeds matching their words”.

 Committee formed to examine race and inequality at BYU (2020) – On June 17, BYU announced that “At the request of President Kevin J Worthen and under the direction of Academic Vice President Shane Reese, last week a committee was appointed to examine issues of race and inequality at BYU and provide recommendations to the university about specific actions to address these issues.”
 Citing President Nelson’s “charge” made at the NAACP to “review processes, laws, and organizational attitudes regarding racism and root them out once and for all” the group identifies goals to “Foster our faith in the Fatherhood of God and the brotherhood of man; Foster a fundamental respect for the human dignity of every human soul, regardless of their color, creed or cause; and Work tirelessly to build bridges of understanding rather than creating walls of segregation.”